asengupta/avishek.net/_posts/2021-07-17-kernel-functions-functional-analysis-preliminaries.md

 {\langle f,g\rangle}=\int_a^b f(x)g(x)dx
 $$

-Thus, the inner product of two functions is the area under the product of the two functions.
+Thus, the **inner product of two functions is the area under the product of the two functions**.

 ## Functions as Basis Vectors
-If functions can be treated as vectors, we should be able to express - and create - functions as linear combinations of other functions.
-The implication then is also that functions can also serve as basis vectors.
+If functions can be treated as vectors, we should be able to express - and create - **functions as linear combinations of other functions**.
+The implication then is also that **functions can also serve as basis vectors**.
 We can essentially bring to bear all the machinery of Linear Algebra, since its results apply to all sorts of vectors.
-Vectors can be matrices, or functions, or other things.
+Things like orthogonality, projections, etc. also apply to functions now.
+The unifying idea is that vectors can be matrices, or functions, or other things.

 Thus, a set of functions can span a vector space of functions.
 This idea will be an important part in the construction of RKHS's.

 ## Postive Semi-Definite Kernels and the Gram Matrix

-Positive semi-definite matrices are square symmetric matrices which have the following property:
+**Positive semi-definite matrices** are **square symmetric** matrices which have the following property:

 $$
 v^TSv\geq 0